SohanaTasneem12/Shipping_Data_Analysis/README.md

 ## 📌 Key Insights
 - Product weights showed a bimodal distribution
 - Warehouse F handled the most shipments across all modes
+- Most products are low-cost with a few expensive outliers.
-- Positive correlation between concrete age and strength; negative correlation between water content and strength
+- No strong linear correlation between cost and weight.

 ## 📚 Objective
 Apply core statistical concepts and data visualization techniques to extract insights from real business data and develop reporting skills.